shaack/cm-chessboard/README.md

 ### destroy()

-Remove the board from the DOM.
+Removes the board from the DOM.

 ### enableMoveInput(callback, color = null)

-Enable moves via user input (mouse or touch).
+Enables moves via user input (mouse or touch).
 Set optional `color`, if you want to enable the move input for a specific side, `COLOR.white` or `COLOR.black`.

 [Example page for move input](http://shaack.com/projekte/cm-chessboard/examples/enable-input.html)